alissa9/Ecommerce-Website/README.md

 # Ecommerce-Website
-made an ecommerce website using PHP, HTML, CSS, JavaScript and MongoDB
+Made an ecommerce website for a car company using PHP, HTML, CSS, JavaScript, Ajax and MongoDB